 ArtScapers keeps Beista's (2006) notion of an "other community" (p.
 68) in focus as the kind of learning that takes place is one which confronts the strange and unfamiliar.
-In ArtScapers, children are encouraged not to acquire pre-existing knowledge but to bring something new into the world: their own unique response (Biesta, 2006).
+In ArtScapers, children are encouraged not to acquire pre-existing knowledge, but rather to bring something new into the world: their own unique response (Biesta, 2006).

-Working on this project has shown that art in education projects need to allow for disruption, even disagreement during collaboration in order for people to have their own say.
+Working on this project has shown that art in education projects needs to allow for disruption and even disagreement during collaboration in order for people to have their own say.
 Working collaboratively produces negotiated understandings of knowledge.
-In this model new knowledges are formed through production as opposed to reproduction and they draw from ideas about the "interdeterminacy of meaning" (Gallagher 1992, p.
+In this model, new knowledges are formed through production as opposed to reproduction, and they draw from ideas about the "interdeterminacy of meaning" (Gallagher, 1992, p.
 15).
-In collaborative art projects genuine co-working is difficult, a facilitator must accept that they are not trying to bring people round to their way of thinking but to allow their own ideas to be challenged and questioned.
-Being open to other points of view, not so that we change our own necessarily, but so that dialogue can lead us to new understandings.
-Embrace debate, seek out antagonistic questions and be prepared for the disruptive nature of an authentic search for equality.
-We need to consider modes of relating to one another and the ethics of that interaction and work around the instrumentalist drive through which society tends to aim towards inclusion as an end-point.
+In collaborative art projects, genuine co-working is difficult; a facilitator must accept that they are not trying to bring people around to their way of thinking, but rather allow their own ideas to be challenged and questioned.
+It is important to be open to other points of view, not necessarily so that we change our own, but so that dialogue can lead us to new understandings.
+Embrace debate, seek out antagonistic questions, and be prepared for the disruptive nature of an authentic search for equality.
+We need to consider modes of relating to one another and the ethics of that interaction.
+The instrumentalist drive toward a cohesive society tends to aim at inclusion as an end-point.
 Rancière (1991) suggests that we should instead start with equality.
-For art in education this means that the way in which a project is envisaged and delivered influences the impact it can have on wider social structures by creating what Biesta (2013) describes as a disruptive process where a range of ideas can be aired.
+For art in education, this means that the way in which a project is envisaged and delivered influences the impact it can have on wider social structures by creating what Biesta (2013) describes as a disruptive process where a range of ideas can be aired.

 Arts practice affords ways of working which are open to new possibilities and to the ideas of others.
 Such creative pedagogies have potential for forming inclusive communities, ones in which the difference of others is an advantage.
 The ArtScapers project methodology is important in creating opportunity for social inclusion by building new ways of understanding together, new ways of knowing.
 It does this by celebrating the uniqueness of participants and by encouraging different ways of thinking about the new and the not yet.
-The practice based enquiry enabled by ArtScapers makes visible the parallels between democratic society and creative learning and puts this into action by engaging communities in urban renewal and change.
+The practice based inquiry enabled by ArtScapers makes visible the parallels between democratic society and creative learning and puts this into action by engaging communities in urban renewal and change.
 To date, ArtScapers has worked directly with over 1200 people linked to three primary schools.
-They have been involved in over 3,000 hours of creative activities with a further 6,000 hours connecting with the work through a programme of events and exhibitions.
+They have been involved in over 3,000 hours of creative activities with a further 6,000 hours connecting with the work through a program of events and exhibitions.

 Being generative and open ended are important characteristics of this work.
-Ingold (2013) suggests we, "think of making ... as a process of growth... to place the maker from the outset as a participant in amongst a world of active materials" (p.
-21), creative activity brings new objects and new ideas into the world.
-In the evaluative interviews ArtScapers have talked about ArtScaping as an exciting process where the normal rules do not apply.
-"ArtScapers makes you think differently.....you're free to open your mind" Jane (8), participant, personal communication, 6 May, 2016).
+Ingold (2013) suggests we "think of making...as a process of growth...to place the maker from the outset as a participant in amongst a world of active materials" (p.
+21).
+Creative activity brings new objects and new ideas into the world.
+In the evaluative interviews, ArtScapers have talked about ArtScaping as an exciting process where the normal rules do not apply.
+"ArtScapers makes you think differently....you're free to open your mind" (Jane, 8), Student, personal communication, May 6, 2016).